mohitpai/journey-optimizer.en/help/using/building-journeys/wait-activity.md

 ## Custom wait{#custom}

 This option lets you define a custom date, for example 12 July 2020 at 5pm, using an advanced expression based on a field coming from an event or a data source.
 It does not let you define a custom duration, for example, 7 days.
 The expression in the expression editor should provide a dateTimeOnly format.
-See [Journey Orchestration documentation](expression/expressionadvanced.md).
-For more information on dateTimeOnly format, see [Journey Orchestration documentation](expression/data-types.md).
+Refer to this [page](expression/expressionadvanced.md).
+For more information on dateTimeOnly format, see this [page](expression/data-types.md).

 >[!NOTE]
 >